Hike Fall Color in Denver

 The High Line Canal Trail runs from just south of the airport in Green Valley Ranch to Waterton Canyon.
 Passing through rural and suburban Aurora, dipping into urban Denver, sliding across Cherry Creek, meandering through Littleton, and finishing in Highlands Ranch, a section of it is nearby.
 If you live in Metro Denver, you can be on the High Line Canal Trail in ten minutes.
 And guess what?
 It’s loaded with cottonwoods.

-Whether you want one specimen by itself or an entire grove, you can find what you’re looking for.
-In Aurora on the DeLaney Urban Farm portion, you will see prairie dogs, hawks, and maybe a deer or two.
+Whether you want one cottonwood specimen by itself or an entire grove, you can find what you’re looking for.
+In Aurora on the DeLaney Urban Farm portion of the High Line, you will see prairie dogs, hawks, and maybe a deer or two.
 Head further south to Windsor Gardens, and you can reflect on the famous Denverites buried in Fairmount Cemetery.
 If you want a complete cottonwood tunnel, you’ll find it between Centennial and Cherry Hills.

 My favorite segment on the High Line, which is loaded with falling leaves, mountain views, and wind open prairies is around mile marker 35.
 But if you want to enjoy a smorgasbord of delicious wild fruits on the High Line Canal Trail, get yourself hiking especially between mile markers 16-25 (from Fly n B Ranch to Julia deKoevend Park, segments 5, 6, 7.)
 You’ll also find a plethora of wild apples and plums.
 Bon appetite!